gekware/minecraft-server-hibernation/README.md

 [![mvsh - logo](https://user-images.githubusercontent.com/53654579/90397372-09a9df80-e098-11ea-925c-29e9bdfc0b48.png)](https://github.com/gekigek99/minecraft-server-hibernation)

-Release version: 9.12 (Python - Go)
+Release version: 9.12 (Go)
 The program supports minecraft vanilla and modded on linux and windows!

 -----

 ### INSTRUCTIONS:
-This is a simple Python script to start a minecraft server on request and stop it when there are no player online.
+This is a Golang script to start a minecraft server on request and stop it when there are no player online.
 How to use:
 1. Install your desired minecraft server
 2. "server-port" parameter in "server.properties" should be 25565